jupitex/sisyphe/src/worker/nb/README.md

 ## Configuration ##

-An exemple of this module configuration (ISTEX conf here)
+An exemple of this module configuration (JUPITEX conf here)

 ```json
 {